Best Patio Covers for Heavy Snow: What Actually Works in the Okanagan

 Why Minimum Code Isn’t Always Enough

 Building codes set the floor, not the ceiling.
-They’re calculated based on average conditions, not the once-every-few-years storm that dumps everything at once.
-A cover rated right at code might technically pass inspection, but it’ll be working at full capacity during heavy snow events.
+They’re based on average conditions, not the once-every-few-years storm that dumps everything at once.
+A cover built right to the code minimum might technically pass inspection, but it’ll be working at full capacity during heavy snow events.

-Adding a safety margin – going from a 40 PSF requirement to a 50 PSF rated cover – costs relatively little upfront but buys significant peace of mind.
+Building in extra margin – so the structure is over-built rather than just meeting the minimum – costs relatively little upfront but buys significant peace of mind.
 It’s the difference between a structure working hard and one barely breaking a sweat.

 Why Some Patio Covers Collapse (and Others Don’t)